minqiaowang/work-with-db-shard/setup-environment/setup-environment.md

-You now have a fully functional Oracle shard database which used system managed shard method.
+You now have a fully functional Oracle shard database which uses the system managed shard method.

 ## **Step 3:** Verify the Shard Database